MibaRoyal/Autodesk_Devcon_2026_Retex/AutodeskDevcon2026RetexNotes.md

 Of the presentation I attended:
 1) There is a real need for converting information encoded for humans, such as texts and images in norms and standards, into information searchable by machines.
 This was discussed by EGIS, Bosch, Open Space; only EGIS presented a field-proven succesful solution.
 2) Reading and understanding Revit files was demonstrated by EGIS and Viktor; it seems feasible; processing and modifying the Revit information might be possible with Viktor, to a certain degree, after getting used to the buggy workflow.
-3) There is a real need for reading and understanding layout drawings (as in accurately describing in text), sketches and photos; no clearly field-proven solution was presented.
+3) There is a real need for reading and understanding layout drawings (as in accurately describing in text); OpenSpace says their system "may" do that; ChatGPT presently seems to have this ability to a certain degree.
-4) The presented "platforms" or "systems"  Viktor and OpenSpace were little more than sandboxes or proofs-of-concept.
+4) The presented "platforms" or "systems"  Viktor and OpenSpace were little more than sandboxes or proofs-of-concept, without field-proven applications to present.

 The event was clearly commercial in nature, with many logos, free lunch, catchy slogans, presentations of barely working hypothetical and experimental systems.
 Actual engineering solutions, typically more plain and drab, were not prominently visible.